daz4126/Nanny-State/README.md

 * **View** -  a function that returns a string of HTML based on the current state
 * **Transformers** - pure functions that update the state

-The state is the single source of truth in the application and stores all the information about the app as data.
-The state can only be updated by passing transformer functions to Nanny State's `Update` function.
-This ensures that any changes are deterministic and have predictable outcomes.
+The state is the single source of truth in the application and it can only be updated by NANNY STATE, ensuring that any changes are deterministic with predictable outcomes.

 ## Background

-NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [µhtml](https://github.com/WebReflection/uhtml) library for rendering.
+NANNY STATE was inspired by [Hyperapp](https://hyperapp.dev) and [Redux](https://redux.js.org) and uses the [µhtml](https://github.com/WebReflection/uhtml) library for rendering.
 It is open source software; please feel free to help out or contribute.

-The name is inspired by the [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective and centralised government.
-In a similar way, NANNY STATE keeps all the app data centrally is overly protective of it.
-There's also a [really good non-alcoholic beer with the same name](https://www.brewdog.com/uk/nanny-state-4-x-cans).
+The name is inspired by the [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective, centralised government.
+In a similar way, NANNY STATE is overly protective of all the app data that it stores centrally.
+I'm also a big fan of [the non-alcoholic beer with the same name](https://www.brewdog.com/uk/nanny-state-4-x-cans).

 ## Data Flow